Uplift North Hills Preparatory

+Nighttime back view of Uplift North Hills Preparatory featuring the Arts & Science building in the middle.

-Uplift North Hills Preparatory is a branch school from Uplift Education, located in Irving, Texas.
-The school is an International Baccalaureate school.
-The school's mascot is a Panther.
-North Hills is ranked #31 within the state of Texas, and #194 in national rankings.
-Uplift North Hills was also in the top 3% of all elementary schools in Texas.
+Uplift North Hills Preparatory is a public charter school, a branch school of Uplift Education, the school located in Irving, Texas.
+The school is an International Baccalaureate school, and features the Panther as the school mascot.
+The school was established in 1997 and is critically regarded as a top school within the DFW area, and within the state of Texas.

-History and Notability
+History

 North Hills Preparatory was first established in 1997; Uplift North Hills is the oldest school in the Uplift network and is on the grounds of a former equestrian center.
-The school has consistently been named as one of the top schools in the nation by U.S. News & World Report, and was the first school in the network to award an International Baccalaureate Diploma.
+It was the first school in the network to award an International Baccalaureate Diploma.
 North Hills, including the other Uplift Education school branches received the National Recognition by Jay Matthews Challenge Index.
+North Hills is a uniform school and is tuition-free.
+Throughout their history, it has served over 1600 students.